WordCamp Europe 2015 — Spain

 You know, what happens in Vegas stays in Vegas.
 Whops, Seville.
-Though this part of WordCamp is criticezed by some community members, it was quite good and we had a lot of fun.
+Though this part of WordCamp is criticized by some community members, it was quite good and we had a lot of fun.
 The bad part was @ciorici lost his wallet, the better part was he got his credit cards out before the party.

 I wasn’t able to attend contributors day, but from what I heard later it was a great success.
 Contributors day is mostly for people who never contributed to WordPress before or are afraid to do it, you have the chance to learn how to contribute from people who are already contributors and all this in one day.

 230 people signed up for contributor day in the following teams: Core, Meta, Support, Theme Review, Polyglots, Docs, Design, Accessibility, Mobile, Community, BuddyPress, GlotPress, Marketing.
 So people from all the fields had achance to show some love for WordPress and to put at least a bit to its foundation.

 The organization was great, it was mostly done by local WordPress community.
 The venue, food, tracks, everything was great.
 And one more thing as a bonus:

 Get new perspectives, network, more network, have fun.